hyper07/apan5210/README.md

     - `Home.py`: Main entry point for the Streamlit app.
     - `agents/`: Folder for agents.
     - `controllers/`: Folder for controllers.
-    - `components/`: (Optional) Custom Streamlit components or widgets.
     - `db/`: Folder for Chroma SQL database.
     - `files/`: Folder for all the files.
     - `locales/`: Folder for localization (languages).
-    - `pages/`: Folder for additional pages.
+    - `pages/`: Folder for application pages.
     - `utils/`: Folder for constants and utility/helper functions.
 - `ollama/`: (Optional) Custom configuration for Ollama, if needed.
 - `webui/`: (Optional) Custom configuration for Ollama WebUI, if needed.